 Good Trouble PR: Necessary Trouble

 To challenge the status quo, sometimes you need to cause good trouble.
 MinnSPRA kicked off its series, Good Trouble PR, virtually on December 9, 2020 and focused on the topic of systemic injustice and racial inequity.
-Built in the model of Good Trouble Principals, participants committed to use their positions of power to create real, meaningful change for their districts.
+Built on the model of Good Trouble Principals, participants committed to use their positions of power to advance equity and create real, meaningful change for their districts.
 In times of injustice and inequity, Good Trouble communicators disrupt the normalcy in need of change.

 This session was more than a professional development workshop.
 It gave school communicators the opportunity to broaden their views and work to improve communication for their students and district.

-Good Trouble PR’s mission is to help like-minded communicators seek ongoing professional development on equity, anti-racism and abolitionism to reshape their worldviews and ensure they are attuned to impacts of their work.
-At this workshop, influential speakers including Myla Pope and Kandace Logan discussed real life scenarios and encouraged participants to share stories and perspectives through their own lens.
+Good Trouble PR is inspiring like-minded communicators to seek ongoing professional development on equity, anti-racism and abolitionism to reshape their worldviews and ensure they are attuned to the impacts of their work.
+At this workshop, influential speakers including Myla Pope and Kandace Logan discussed real-life scenarios and encouraged participants to share stories and perspectives through their own lens.

 A few key takeaways: